 When should I request a transfer?

 A transfer can be requested any time prior to the end date on your current I-20, and up to 60 days after.
-In order to request a transfer, you must submit to ISFS a completed F-1 Transfer Release Form along with a copy of the admission letter from the new school.
+You can request the transfer by completing the SEVIS Transfer Out Request in iCats.
+You'll need to upload a copy of the admission letter from the new school.
 Once ISFS has received all the necessary documents, please allow 2 weeks for processing of your request.
-You can submit the required documents to the front desk of WIEC, via email to firstname.lastname@example.org, or by faxing them to 740-593-4328.

 How will I know that my SEVIS record has been transferred?